rjray/notebook/writing/clojure-tsp.md

 *n = 8* it took only 10% of the time that the brute-force algorithm did.
 As *n* grows, this gap will become much more pronounced, as the brute force will be bounded by O(*n!*) while the DP code will be bounded by O(*n<sup>3</sup>*).

+I am a little "itchy" about the number of parameters passed down from loop to loop, between `tsp` and `f-val-over-s`.
+There may be better ways to do this, with either `letfn` or lexical bindings.
+More and better familiarity with Clojure will be key, here.